Just my thoughts on the world around me. If you'd like to get published here, please email me.

 or why art isn't only for the one percenters

 How to afford art?
 This question is not usually posed as a question, rather it comes out as a statement: "I can't afford art", or "Well, when I become super rich", or "I wish I could afford original art".
 Art historically has been classified as a "luxury item".
 We think of Victorian kings and queens, super expensive Sotheby's auctions or well-known masters displayed in the best museums in the world.
-In this short blog post, I'll try to argue with myself or maybe even convince you that art can be made affordable.
+In this blog post, I'll try to argue with myself or maybe even convince you that art can be made affordable.
 Please choose to agree or completely disagree with me.
+Your comments are welcome.

 A land forgotten, a land discovered